 Although huskies are expressive and reactive, they often do this in a playful way.
 Understand that what you perceive as dramatic behavior may only be your interpretation.
 It’s not necessarily based on truth.

 Scientists argue back-and-forth about whether dogs can express emotions in the way people classify them.
 But, we can get a basic understanding of a dog’s preferences.
-Some breeds are just more vocal about it and huskies take a place in the top 10 for this.
+Some breeds are just more vocal about it, and huskies are in the top 10 for this.

 The core of most husky behavior is stubbornness, independence, and having a free spirit.
 So, if you command the dog to sit and it doesn’t feel like it, the drama starts.
 Oftentimes this is silliness and goofiness that accompanies howling, strange noises, staring, or even playing dead.